Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations

 where $\bm{j} (\bm{x},t) = \bm{j}^{\rm (T)} (\bm{x},t) + \bm{j}^{\rm (L)} (\bm{x},t)$.
 The scalar potential $\phi^{\rm (L)}$ generates the L component only.
 Equation (\ref{eq:Coulombrho}) also describes the L only, where

 Equations (\ref{eq:CoulombJL}) and (\ref{eq:CoulombrhoL}) satisfy the continuous relation for the L component,

 Let us refer to the T component in the scalar potential as $\phi^{\rm (T)}$.
 The T component should be $\bm{\nabla} \cdot \bm{E} = \bm{\nabla} \cdot \left( - \bm{\nabla} \phi^{\rm (T)} \right) = 0$.
 Thus, it must have a linear dependence up to $\phi^{\rm (T)} (\bm{x},t) \sim a x + b$.
 These terms cannot be induced from the internal charge density of the system.
-We incorporate the external scalar potential $\phi_{\rm ext} (\bm{x},t)$ in the interaction Hamiltonian (\ref{eq:HTfullL}).
+We incorporate the external scalar potential $\phi_{\rm ext} (\bm{x},t)$ in the interaction Hamiltonian (\ref{eq:Hindp}).
 The T component in the external field, however, is included in the vector potential.
 Therefore, the scalar potential induces the L component only, and we find $\bm{E}^{\rm (L)} = - \bm{\nabla} \phi^{\rm (L)}$ and $\bm{E}^{\rm (T)} = - \partial_t \bm{A}^{\rm (T)}$ for $\bm{E} = \bm{E}^{\rm (L)} + \bm{E}^{\rm (T)}$.

-Such L and T field separation has been also discussed by Cho~\cite{book:cho2}, where the scalar potential is reduced from the Hamiltonian (or Lagrangian) and only the T components, $\bm{A}^{\rm (T)}$ and $\bm{j}^{\rm (T)}$, is described in the Maxwell equations.
+Such L and T field separation has been also discussed by Cho~\cite{book:cho2}, where the scalar potential is reduced from the Hamiltonian (or Lagrangian) and only the T components, $\bm{A}^{\rm (T)}$ and $\bm{j}^{\rm (T)}$, are included in the Maxwell's equations.
 The L field, $\bm{E}^{\rm (L)}$, is treated as the external field only.

 The representation of ($\bm{j}^{\rm (T)},\bm{j}^{\rm (L)}$) is a modification of ($\bm{j}, c\rho$).
 It may be useful to separate the L and T components clearly in the source terms.
 Moreover, the Green's function for Eqs.\ (\ref{eq:CoulombJT}) and (\ref{eq:CoulombJL}) is simpler than Eq.\ (\ref{eq:solGreenMat}), as the off-diagonal components are absent.
-However, for this representation, the constitutive equation (\ref{eq:cons4vec}) [and the perturbative Hamiltonian (\ref{eq:HTfullL})] should be rewritten in terms of ($\bm{j}^{\rm (T)},\bm{j}^{\rm (L)}$).
+However, for this representation, the constitutive equation (\ref{eq:cons4vec}) [and the perturbative Hamiltonian (\ref{eq:Hindp})] should be rewritten in terms of ($\bm{j}^{\rm (T)},\bm{j}^{\rm (L)}$).
 Then, the susceptibility $\bar{\mathcal{X}}$ must be a $6 \times 4$ matrix, which is not desirable in terms of the mathematics.